 Your final thoughts?

-Titilope Toluhi: I have learnt to value humanity, to value the minutest, to be quick on my thinking feet, to develop a positive mindset, and to embrace and find opportunities in change.
+Titilope Toluhi: I have learned to value humanity, to value the minutest, to be quick on my thinking feet, to develop a positive mindset, and to embrace and find opportunities in change.
 Finding new-age solutions to age-long problems is quite an interesting time to be in the Market research field; we get to see live how businesses are coping and switching at this time.